 I opted for the bruschetta all’Italiano – grilled ciabatta with fresh tomatoes, basil and goats cheese.
 A delicious option, especially when drizzled in balsamic vinegar, which despite its grand size did not leave me too full to enjoy the main course (as all too often happens with heavy Italian starters!).

 As delicious as the rest of the menu may be, Da Mario’s pizzas have to be the best thing about the restaurant in my opinion.
 The perfectly sized (not too thin but not too doughy) and crispy bases can be topped with a wide variety of ingredients.

 Both of these can be washed down beautifully with a glass of the ‘Verdicchio dei Castilli de Jesi Classico – Vignamato’, a crisp Italian white wine which for just £19 a bottle is well worth ordering and compliments the food perfectly!

-If there’s still room left after the first 2 courses, which unfortunately for us there wasn’t this time, then make sure you top it off with a large slice of tiramisu, which I’ve heard branded as the best of its kind in London!
+If there’s still room left after the first 2 courses, which unfortunately for us there wasn’t this time, then make sure you top it off with a large slice of tiramisu, which I’ve heard called the best of its kind in London!